 Under the Scottish Outdoor Access Code, walkers are advised to follow any guidance, not to climb on timber stacks and to keep a safe distance from machinery.

 However, occasionally signage advising walkers or cyclists may be unclear or out of date.
-In this case, please send a photo of the signage to firstname.lastname@example.org with information about the context so that we can take up the case with the district forest manager.
+In this case, please send a photo of the signage to firstname.lastname@example.org with information about the context so that we can take up the case with the regional manager.

 Woodlands are wonderful places for walking at all times of the year.
 In Japan, the benefits to health have long been recognised, and people are encouraged to enjoy shinrin-yoku, or forest bathing, spending time around trees to reduce stress and increase wellbeing.
 It is of course important to avoid trees at times of high winds.